US mobile search accounts for almost 60% of total search volume in 2016 (Search Engine Land).

 What is Google AMP?

-In the simplest terms, Google AMP (Accelerated Mobile Pages) is a content delivery network provided by Google for the express purpose of delivering your website to mobile users as fast as possible.
+Google AMP (Accelerated Mobile Pages) is a content delivery network provided by Google for the express purpose of delivering your website to mobile users as fast as possible.
 Enabling AMP on your website is basically packaging your content exactly how Google wants, and being rewarded by Google serving that content to your visitors faster than your host ever could.

 Why use AMP on your website?